code-with-amitk/Code-examples/Threads_Processes_IPC/Processes/Process_Table/README.md

 ## Process Table
-- **What?** Kernel maintained array of structure pointers pointing to PCB-structure of each process.
-Every process will have a PCB-structure allocated.
+- **What?** Kernel maintained array of structure pointers pointing to PCB(Process Control Block) each process.